1973 Alabama Crimson Tide football team: Miami (FL)

 As they entered their game against Miami, Alabama retained their No. 2 position in the AP Poll for a fourth consecutive week.
 On homecoming in Tuscaloosa, Alabama defeated Hurricanes 43–13 and after the victory accepted an invitation to compete in the Sugar Bowl.
 Alabama scored their first points early in the game when Greg Montgomery blocked a Miami punt out of the endzone for a safety.
 They then extended their lead to 15–0 by the end of the first behind a two-yard Gary Rutledge run and a 69-yard Rutledge pass to John Sharpless.
 Willie Shelby then made the halftime score 22–0 with his 52-yard punt return.

 Miami scored their first points early in the third on a three-yard Woody Thompson touchdown run.
 However, Alabama responded later in the quarter with a nine-yard Rutledge touchdown pass to Darrell Owen and made the score 29–6.
 In the final quarter, the Crimson Tide closed with a five-yard James Taylor touchdown run and a 62-yard John Boles punt return.
 The Hurricanes then scored the final points of the game on a 78-yard Coy Hall touchdown pass to Steve Marcantonio that made the final score 43–13.
-The victory improved Alabama's all-time record against Miami to 10–2.